We are made of memory.

 A man sits by a desk with his hand in his face.
 He has a painting, wall organizer, and laptop behind him.

-Using bespoke computational methods and inclusive design, I turn archives of human experience into award-winning experiences that audiences discover and gather around.
+Using bespoke computational methods that center and support human connection, I turn archives into award-winning experiences.